yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 4. Press **Ctrl** + **C** in the command prompt.
 IRI will continue to run in the background.

 :::danger:Important
-If the IRI node that Compass is connected to is compromised, an attacker could manipulate Compass to receive favorable treatment.
+If the IRI node to which Compass is connected becomes compromised, an attacker could manipulate Compass to receive favorable treatment.
 Possible scenarios include the following:
 - Return tip transactions that prioritize the attackers transactions over the regular tip selection algorithm.
 - Return tip transactions that conflict with the ledger state (double spend IOTA tokens) causing Compass to send an inconsistent milestone.
 IRI nodes will not accept this milestone and no more transactions will be confirmed.
 - Stop propagating milestone transactions to the rest of the network, causing no more transactions to be confirmed.